rodrigols89/studies/modules/python-codes/modules/python-internals/README.md

 ## `python.c (Python interpreter entry point)`

- - When you type **"python"** into the terminal, you are running the Python binary, which has been compiled from source files like [CPython/Programs/python.c](https://github.com/python/cpython/blob/main/Programs/python.c).
+ - When you type **"python"** into the terminal, you run the Python binary, compiled from source files like [CPython/Programs/python.c](https://github.com/python/cpython/blob/main/Programs/python.c).
- - **NOTE:** So, although you are not directly calling [python.c](https://github.com/python/cpython/blob/main/Programs/python.c), **you are using the result of compiling that file**.
+ - **NOTE:** So, although you are not directly calling [CPython/Programs/python.c](https://github.com/python/cpython/blob/main/Programs/python.c), you are using the result of compiling that file.